-The Old Mandeville Business Association (OMBA) presents the annual Empty Bowl Project, an event benefiting Mandeville's Samaritan Center Food Bank on Sunday, November 11, 2018, 3:00 to 6:00 pm, at the Pontchartrain Yacht Club in Mandeville.
+The Old Mandeville Business Association (OMBA) presents the annual Empty Bowl Project, an event benefiting Mandeville's Samaritan Center Food Bank on Sunday, November 17, 2019, 3:00 to 6:00 pm, at the Pontchartrain Yacht Club 140 Jackson Ave. in Mandeville.

-Select a hand-made bowl, sample delicious food from local restaurants, enjoy live music by Christian Serpas & Ghost Town, the ambiance of Old Mandeville's lakefront beauty.
+Select a handmade bowl, sample delicious food from local restaurants, enjoy live music by Box Office Giants and the ambiance of Old Mandeville's lakefront beauty.
 Win door prizes, participate in the raffle and a silent auction, and enjoy an evening of fun and friendships.